 On August 22, 2001, the Company sold 133,400 units of the offered securities described in Note 3 for \$400,200 to one subscriber willing to make a substantial investment.
 The aggregate purchase price for such securities represents a reduction of the unit price from \$3.50 to \$3.00.
 In addition, the holder's exercise price under the warrant is reduced from \$6.50 to \$5.00, and the Company's exercise acceleration rights occur at \$10.00 rather than \$11.00 (see Note 3 for detail).
-The Company also granted this subscriber an option to purchase an additional 200,000 units of the offered securities upon the same terms at any time until after 30 days after the Company filed with the Food and Drug Administration has become effective with respect to any one compound.
+The Company also granted this subscriber an option to purchase an additional 200,000 units of the offered securities upon the same terms at any time until after 30 days after the Company notifies the investor that an investigational new drug application of the Company filed with the Food and Drug Administration has become effective with respect to any one compound.